Christoffel-Symbols/CS-Calculator/README.md

 - Reset button should reset everything.
 - change examples radio button to buttons
 - Software calculates sends 0 components of the Riemann tensor
-- For Kerr space-time, riemann tensor takes a long time to calculate.
-We should allow users to select extra stuff that they want.
 - Time out error in case calculation takes a long time; should be implemented in the frontend.
 - Warning symbol to use python mathematical operators.
 - What is a user uses delta instead of alpha
+- Make changes to PyCSC according to notebook version.

 ## Roadmap